The Cost of Working Together

 The “Bill Problem” as Transaction Cost Failure

-This is where Harmonizer thinking becomes valuable.
-Instead of relying on misaligned incentives, Harmonizer thinking focuses on system changes so collaboration serves individual interests.
-They use tools like:
+This is where harmonizer thinking becomes valuable.
+Instead of relying on misaligned incentives, harmonizer thinking focuses on system changes so collaboration serves individual interests.
+Tools like:

 Shared project budgets where all functions have authority